Senate President Denounces Int'l Silence Over War Of Genocide Against Palestinians

 (MENAFN- Jordan News Agency)

-Amman, Nov.
-12 (Petra) -- President of the Senate Faisal Fayez denounced the international silence over the war of genocide against the Palestinian people in the occupied Palestinian territories and the Gaza Strip.
+Amman, November 16 (Petra) -- President of the Senate Faisal Fayez condemned the international silence over the war of genocide against the Palestinian people in the occupied Palestinian territories, according to a statement on Thursday.

-During a meeting on Sunday with the British Ambassador Bridget Brind, Fayez said that the massacres committed by the Israeli occupation against the Palestinian people in the Gaza Strip and the occupied Palestinian territories, which resulted in the death and injury of thousands of children, women and innocent people, are war crimes and genocide taking place amid the silence of the international community.

-Fayez stressed that "it is unacceptable for Israel to continue to be an outlaw state that flouts all international laws and conventions.
-How long will the countries supporting Israel continue to remain silent about the war crimes committed by the extremist Israeli government against the Palestinian people under the pretext of Israel's right to defend itself?
-Isn't it time for Western leaders to say to Israel that enough is enough?
-Aren't the thousands of deaths, most of whom were women and children, enough for the international community to stop this gruesome war?"

-Fayez pointed to the efforts and endeavors undertaken by His Majesty King Abdullah II, at the regional and international levels, to stop the Israeli aggression and enable humanitarian and medical aid to reach the Gaza Strip, highlighting King Abdullah's affirmation that "there is no security or stability except by establishing a just and comprehensive peace based on the two-state solution and international legitimacy resolutions, which enable the Palestinian people to exercise their rights to establish an independent state on the Palestinian national territory with Jerusalem as its capital."
+Delivering a speech at the 14th Bosphorus Summit in Istanbul, entitled "The Road to the Next Century: Challenges and Promises," Fayez said that the region today faces great challenges as the Israeli aggression against the Palestinian people continues.

+The two-day summit includes specialized topics and working sessions on challenges facing the international community, especially political issues, security, development challenges, knowledge, transformations and global challenges, and brings together a large number of different countries of the world and representatives of many Arab and foreign countries.

+The region, Fayez noted, has been deprived of stability and peace for eight decades, due to the failure of the international community to act responsibly towards resolving the Palestinian issue and deal with the Israeli occupation firmly to force it to implement dozens of United Nations resolutions that Israel ignores.

-Peace cannot be built in the region and the world in light of an injustice, the main source of which is the Israeli occupation and its increasingly oppressive and aggressive practices against the Palestinian people since 1948.
-His Majesty has repeatedly warned of the danger that is now unfolding, which threatens the region and the entire international community, Fayez pointed out.
+He stressed that "peace cannot be built in light of an injustice, the main source of which is the Israeli occupation and its oppressive and aggressive practices against the Palestinian people," noting that His Majesty King Abdullah II has repeatedly warned of the danger that is now unfolding and threatens the region and the entire international community.

+He pointed out that the convening of the conference comes as the world is experiencing conflicts, political crises, and civil wars that have led to the killing and displacement of hundreds of thousands, the spread of poverty and unemployment, the decline in economic growth and lack of development, the spread of the forces of terrorism and extremism, the boom in drug trafficking, and the widening of the gap between the countries of the North and South.
+These challenges include the Coronavirus pandemic, the Russian-Ukrainian war, its effects on energy and commodity prices, and the ongoing Israeli aggression against the Palestinian people, he added.

+Fayez pointed to a number of challenges facing the world, including the spread of arms trade at the expense of development issues in various countries of the world, which has led to more global conflicts, pointing out that the Stockholm International Peace Research Institute revealed that the total arms sales to the largest arms producers in the world reached 592 billion US dollars in 2021

 Legal Disclaimer: